.

 His won't light atall.
 Now I wonder if it was even his signature model (I didn't look)...and I still don't know what wood is in my Strat.

 There's more....earlier at Summer NAMM, he heard me fooling around on a Strat and asked me if I was the guitarist with the Preachers (from Dallas).
-Now, I asked reminded him of that, and asked "Was it was because of the way I looked, or the way I played?"
+Now, I wondered why he thought I might be a Preacher, so I asked "Was it was because of the way I looked, or the way I played?"
 He said "the way you looked."

 Oh well...

-On my way into my appointment in the Gibson booth (to try out one of the new little Epiphone Valve Jr. amps---they smoke at 5 Watts!), we saw Mr. Haynes signing photos outside.
+On my way into my appointment in the Gibson booth (to try out one of the new little Epiphone Valve Jr. amps---they smoke at 5 Watts!), we saw Warren Haynes signing photos outside.

-I told Warren (thinking he would enjoy the story) that one of our PedalSnake dealers remembers him and his ax-slingin' buds coming into the store as kids, and how they would come in with greasy hands (after the donut shop) with greasy hands, and start jammin on all the most expensive axes in the store, all sporting brand new strings.
+I told Warren (thinking he would enjoy the story) that one of our PedalSnake dealers remembers him and his ax-slingin' buds coming into the store as kids, and how they would come in with greasy hands from the donut shop, and start jammin on all the most expensive axes in the store, all sporting brand new strings.

 At Summer NAMM, Ronny took us to see his buddy Gary Hoey at Antone's in Austin one night.
 Now at Winter NAMM, Gary stops into the Fender booth (like all good Strat guys).